viraatdas/viraat.lol/content/My Enlightened Musings/Nuclear Power Plants for Datacenters.md

 1. **Water**: Used in pressurized water reactors (PWRs) or boiling water reactors (BWRs).
 2. **Gas**: Employed in gas-cooled reactors (GCRs).

+**Steam Generation**
+The heated coolant transfers its energy to a steam generator, producing high-pressure steam.

+**Turbine and Generator**
+The steam drives a turbine, which is connected to an electrical generator.
+As the turbine spins, it converts the mechanical energy into electrical energy (AC power).

+**Cooling Systems**
+To prevent overheating, nuclear power plants use various cooling systems:

+1. **Primary Cooling**: The coolant loop that transfers heat from the reactor.
+2. **Secondary Cooling**: A separate loop that removes excess heat and sends it to a condenser or heat exchanger.

+**Safety Features**
+Nuclear power plants have numerous safety features to prevent accidents and mitigate their consequences:

+1. **Containment Building**: A reinforced structure surrounding the reactor, designed to prevent radioactive releases.
+2. **Emergency Core Cooling Systems (ECCS)**: Automatic systems that inject coolant into the reactor in case of an emergency.
+3. **Control Rods**: As mentioned earlier, these rods regulate the reaction and can be used to quickly shut down the reactor.